chicoumbetov/events-app/README.md

 - Pagination Reset: Changing a filter automatically resets the user to Page 1 to prevent "empty view" bugs.

+5. Data Caching & Memoization

+- React.cache: Implemented React.cache in the API layer.
+This ensures that even if getEvents is called multiple times during a single server-side render (e.g., once for generateMetadata and once for the page content), only one network request is made.

+- Request Memoization: Leveraged Next.js 15 request lifecycle to reduce API overhead.

+- Data Cache: Configured a 1-hour revalidation period (next: { revalidate: 3600 }) to balance data freshness with high performance.

+6. Modern Streaming (React Suspense)

+- Used Streaming with Suspense to improve "Time to First Byte" (TTFB).
+The page shell (navigation and layout) is sent to the client immediately, while the data-heavy event list streams in with a Skeleton loader.

+7. Accessibility & SEO (A11y)

+- Achieved 96% Accessibility and 100% Best Practices scores in Lighthouse.

+- Ensured semantic HTML (using <nav>, <time>, and proper aria-labels for table actions) to support screen readers.

 ## 📁 Project Structure

 - src/app/events/: Contains the primary route, including server-side logic and error boundaries.